Asherpayn/Asherpayn/README.md

 ## Hiya 👋

+Im a _13_ year old total beginner in frontend.

+🔭 Im currently working on absolutely nothing apart from school.

+🌱 Im learning blender (slowly), HTML, CSS and soon Javascript.

+✨ Im interested in running local AI models and linux.

+🖥️ I use Macos 15 on a 2024 mac mini and Arch linux (Archinstall) on my laptop (4GB intel pentium gold)

 <!--
 **Asherpayn/Asherpayn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.